utsavgadhiya/what-s-the-weather/README.md

 ### Clone or Download

-you can directly download zip file or you can clone this repo. for clone the repo, make sure you installed gitbash on your system and then follow below commands
+you can directly download zip file or you can clone this repo. for clone the repo, make sure you installed git bash on your system and then follow below commands

 ```sh
 $ git clone https://github.com/utsavgadhiya/what-s-the-weather.git